 The Public Relations Committee is a national level committee appointed annually by the President of the ARRL.
 Comprised of people with extensive experience in different areas of public relations, media work, news and social issues experience, this committee is the “go to” group to make national level events happen.
 They provide support, advice and skilled help to make things happen.

 Each section (there are 71 sections in the USA) should have a Public Information Coordinator (PIC) appointed by the Section Manager (SM).
 Each PIC, with approval of the SM, recruits and helps local ARRL Public Information Officers (PIO) in promoting Amateur Radio in their home area.
-This gives us about 450-500 volunteer PR people scattered throughout the country.
-With an army like that, how can we fail?

 - Coordinated campaigns aligned with the primary interests in Amateur Radio

 Public Relations forums are regularly held at major hamfests and conventions to listen and learn of new ways to help PIOs in the field.

 A new development is sections trying appointments for an “ARES-PIO, “ – a PIO specifically tasked and trained to work with and in an emergency setting, JIC or similar situation.